The importance of metadata to social media

 But if your CMS doesn’t have this, your web pages need to contain some code that tells social networks what the intended title, description, preview image and type of page it’s seeing when a link is entered.

-Facebook (and LinkedIn) use the standard “OpenGraph” protocol and Facebook has it’s own handy guide for web masters.
-Twitter uses its own “Twitter Card” metadata, which is based on OpenGraph.
+Facebook (and LinkedIn) use the standard “OpenGraph” protocol and Facebook has its own handy guide for webmasters.
+X uses its own “Twitter Card” metadata (yes, they’re still commonly called Twitter Cards and not X Cards), which is based on OpenGraph.

 What else can I do to optimise my website for social media?